 Not Answering The Clinical Question

-You dictate a plain film of the chest and you happen to see a lytic lesion in the middle of the thoracic spine as well as a pulmonary nodule in the right lower lobe.
-So, you put in your impression- MRI of the thoracic spine is recommended for further characterization.
+You dictate a plain film of the chest, and you happen to see a lytic lesion in the middle of the thoracic spine and a pulmonary nodule in the right lower lobe.
+So, you put in your impression- MRI of the thoracic spine recommended for further characterization.
 8 mm right lower lobe pulmonary nodule.
-A few days later you get a phone call from the physician- “We already know about the osseous lesion and it is a known hemangioma as seen on previous studies.
+A few days later, you get a phone call from the physician- “We already know about the bony lesion, and it is a known hemangioma as seen in previous studies.
 The history said to compare the lung nodule with the prior study.
 Please take a look at that!”

-It is imperative to scour the history for whatever clinical question the clinician wants answered.
-This way you can actually provide a helpful answer to improve patient care.
-That is main reason we are here as radiologists!
+It is imperative to scour the history for whatever clinical question the clinician wants you to answer.
+This way, you can provide a helpful answer to improve patient care.
+That is the main reason we are here as radiologists!

 The Eight Deadly Sins- Lessons Learned

-As clinicians, we always need to self reflect in order to improve our practice of medicine.
+As clinicians, we always need to self-reflect to improve our practice of medicine.
 There is no room for too much pride.
-We should constantly look for ways to improve our clinical skills, reports, and communications with our colleagues.
-I have just given you 8 different examples of issues that can arise if you want to cut corners.
-You can easily avoid further carnage with your own reputation, your patients, and you colleagues by remembering these situations.
-Use these examples as a template to avoid the eight deadly sins of a radiologist!
+We should continuously look for ways to improve our clinical skills, reports, and communications with our colleagues.
+I have just given you eight different examples of issues that can arise if you want to cut corners.
+You can easily avoid further carnage with your reputation, your patients, and your colleagues by remembering these situations.
+Use these examples as a template to prevent the eight deadly sins of a radiologist!